OctopusDeploy/blog/blog/2020-06/contributing-a-step-template-to-the-octopus-deploy-community-library/index.md

 With my repository forked and cloned, it is time to export my template.

-## Exporting a step template
+## Export a step template

 While viewing a step template, you can export it by choosing **Export** from the action menu.
 The export generates the JSON that goes into the repository.

-In some older versions of Octopus, the author needs to update the Id and Version.
+In some older versions of Octopus, the author needs to update the ID and Version.
 In newer versions, Octopus sets these for the author.

 The exported JSON of my Firebase Deploy step is: